jakke-korpelainen/newtab-react/README.md

 #Briefly
 Developed for personal use.
 Decided to remake with React the one I made previously with Angular.
 I've built it with gulp and hosted it in node.

-Theme-option in settings currently does: nothing.
+#Features
+Customizable!
+Though the theme-option in settings currently does nothing.
+App refreshes the forecast every minute and rotates the backgrounds in every 7.5 seconds.

-Backgrounds used are hosted in Cloudinary CDN
+Backgrounds used are hosted in Cloudinary CDN.

 	npm install
 	gulp browserify